 This annual report consists of a series of financial statements and notes to those statements.
-These statements are organized so the reader can understand Hamilton Township School District as a financial whole, an entire operating entity.
+These statements are organized so the reader can understand Borough of Woodbine School District as a financial whole; an entire operating entity.
 The statements then proceed to provide an increasingly detailed look at specific financial activities.

-The Statement of Net Assets and Statement of Activities provide information about the activities of the whole school district, presenting both an aggregate view of the school district's finances and a longer-term view of those finances.
+The Statement of Net Assets and Statement of Activities provide information about the activities of the whole School district, presenting both an aggregate view of the School district's finances and a longerterm view of those finances.
 Fund financial statements provide the next level of detail.
 For governmental funds, these statements tell how services were financed in the short-term as well as what remains for future spending.
 The fund financial statements also look at the School district's most significant funds with all other non-major funds presented in total in one column.
-In the case of Hamilton Township School District, the General Fund is by far the most significant fund.
+In the case of Borough of Woodbine School District, the General Fund is by far the most significant fund.